 To aid in water conservation:

-Recheck your irrigation timers periodically to ensure they are showing correct time periods especially when Daylight time changes occur or if you have experienced a power outage.
+Recheck your irrigation timers periodically to ensure they are showing correct time periods, especially if you have experienced a power outage.